-Essentially, a gym manager is the person in charge of the gym at a given time.
+Essentially, a gym manager is a person in charge of the gym at a given time.

-Like most gym positions, a gym manager will work a certain shift, for instance, 06h00 till 14h00.
+Like most gym positions, a gym manager will work a certain shift, from 06h00 to 14h00.
 Of course, that means that the gym will have more than one manager.

-Gym managers are responsible for securing equipment, recruitment of staff, budgets and drawing up staff schedules.
+Gym managers are responsible for securing equipment, recruiting of staff, budgets, and drawing up staff schedules.
 These are just a few of their day to day activities.

-Gym managers generally have worked in the world of fitness before as their past experience will make it far easier for them to run a gym on a daily basis.
+Gym managers generally have worked in the fitness world before, as their past experience will make it far easier for them to run a gym daily.

 7. Gym membership sales